MicrosoftDocs/architecture-center/docs/aws-professional/eks-to-aks/workload-identity-content.md

 4. Azure AD issues a security token: `{sub: appId, aud: requested-audience}`.
 5. The pod uses the Azure AD token to access the target Azure resource.

-To get the sample working end-to-end in a Kubernetes cluster:
+To use Azure AD Workload Identity end-to-end in a Kubernetes cluster:

-1. Cluster administrators configure the AKS cluster to issue tokens, and publish an OIDC discovery document to allow validation of these tokens.
+1. You configure the AKS cluster to issue tokens, and publish an OIDC discovery document to allow validation of these tokens.
+1. You configure the Azure AD applications to trust the Kubernetes tokens.
-2. Developers configure their deployments to use the Kubernetes service accounts to get Kubernetes tokens.
+1. Developers configure their deployments to use the Kubernetes service accounts to get Kubernetes tokens.
-3. Administrators configure the Azure AD applications to trust the Kubernetes tokens.
+1. Azure AD Workload Identity exchanges the Kubernetes tokens for Azure AD tokens.
-4. The process exchanges the Kubernetes tokens for Azure AD tokens, and uses the Azure AD tokens to access protected resources such as Azure and Microsoft Graph.
+1. AKS cluster workloads use the Azure AD tokens to access protected resources such as Microsoft Graph.

-## Next steps
+## Next step

 > [!div class="nextstepaction"]
 > [Kubernetes monitoring and logging](monitoring.yml)